Linux

 ssh router-podman

-The Unifi Network Application uses a MongoDB Database to persist information, which demands setting up usernames and passwords.
-We could create a generic password as plain text, but this would be a security risk.
+The Unifi Network Application uses a MongoDB Database to persist information, which requires setting up usernames and passwords.
+We could create a generic password in plain text but this is a security risk.
 It is better to use a complex password and store it securely.
-Podman offers a functionality of this which is the secrets repository.
-I made a simple script that generates the intended passwords randomly and then creates the unifi-secret.yaml file with it file for deployment.
+Podman provides a feature named the secrets repository.
+I made a simple script that generates passwords randomly and then creates the unifi-secret.yaml file for deployment.

 cd /home/podman/deployments/